xiph/libopusenc/README.md

 The library is in very early development.
 Please give feedback
-in #opus on irc.freenode.net or at opus@xiph.org.
+in #opus on irc.libera.chat or at opus@xiph.org.

 Programming documentation is available in tree and online at https://opus-codec.org/docs/